Hon. Frances Charlotte Guest1

 Consanguinity Index=0.0%

 Hon.
-Frances Charlotte Guest was born on 22 March 1869 at 12 Upper Brook Street, London, England.3 She was the daughter of Sir Ivor Bertie Guest, 1st Baron Wimborne of Canford Magna and Lady Cornelia Henrietta Maria Spencer-Churchill.2 She married Frederick John Napier Thesiger, 1st Viscount Chelmsford, son of Sir Frederick Augustus Thesiger, 2nd Baron Chelmsford of Chelmsford and Adria Fanny Heath, on 27 July 1894 at St. George's Church, St. George Street, Hanover Square, London, England.3 She died on 24 September 1957 at age 88.1
+Frances Charlotte Guest was born on 22 March 1869 at 12 Upper Brook Street, London, EnglandG.2 She was the daughter of Ivor Bertie Guest, 1st Baron Wimborne and Lady Cornelia Henrietta Maria Spencer-Churchill.3 She was also reported to have been married on 27 January 1894.3 She married Frederick John Napier Thesiger, 1st Viscount Chelmsford, son of Frederick Augustus Thesiger, 2nd Baron Chelmsford of Chelmsford and Adria Fanny Heath, on 27 July 1894 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.2 She died on 24 September 1957 at age 88.3

 Her married name became Thesiger.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Frances Charlotte Guest was styled as Baroness Chelmsford of Chelmsford on 9 April 1905.
-She was invested as a Knight Grand Cross, Order of the British Empire (G.B.E.) in 1917.1 She was invested as a Imperial Order of the Crown of India (C.I.).1 As a result of her marriage, Hon.
+She was Imperial Order of the Crown of India (C.I.) in 1916.3 She was appointed Knight Grand Cross, Order of the British Empire (G.B.E.) in 1917.1 After her marriage, Hon.
 Frances Charlotte Guest was styled as Viscountess Chelmsford on 3 June 1921.

 Children of Hon.
 Frances Charlotte Guest and Frederick John Napier Thesiger, 1st Viscount Chelmsford